-APPROVAL AUTHORITY PURCHASE ORDER APPROVAL R 1 - R 2000 VAT Included Petty Cash: One (1) Quote Head of Department Head of Department R 2 001 - R 10 000 VAT inclusive Written Quotations or verbal quotation :03 Quotations CFO CFO 200 000 VAT Formal written price quotations:03 quotations and quotations above R30 000 must be advertised on CFO CFO
+PURCHASE ORDER APPROVAL R 1 - R 2000 VAT Included Petty Cash: One (1) Quote Head of Department Head of Department Inclusive Formal written price quotations:03 quotations and quotations above R30 000 must be advertised on public notice boards & website (7 days i.t.o.
+SCM Paragraph 18) Three Quotations CFO CFO R 300 000 - Accounting Officer on the recommendation of Municipal Manager

-Inclusive oublic notice boards & website (7 days i.t.o.
-SCM Paragraph 18) Three Quotations R 200 000 - R10 000 000 Competitive Bidding Process (Advertise for at least 14 days in the newspaper, website and E-tender) Accounting Officer on the recommendation of the Bid Adjudication Committee Municipal Manager Long-term contracts Competitive Bidding Process (Advertise for at least 14 days in the newspaper, website and Etender) Accounting Officer on the recommendation of the Bid Adjudication Committee Municipal Manager Above R 10 Million Competitive Bidding Process (Advertise for at least 30 days in the newspaper, website and E-tender) Accounting Officer on the recommendation of the Bid Adjudication Committee Municipal Manager
+R10 000 000 (Advertise for at least 14 days in the newspaper , website and E-tender) the Bid Adjudication Committee Long-term contracts Competitive Bidding Process (Advertise for at least 14 days in the newspaper, website and E- tender) Accounting Officer on the recommendation of the Bid Adjudication Committee Municipal Manager Above R 10 Million Competitive Bidding Process (Advertise for at least 30 days in the newspaper, website and E-tender) Accounting Officer on the recommendation of the Bid Adjudication Committee Municipal Manager

-- (2) The accounting officer may, in writing- - (a) lower, but not increase, the different threshold values specified in subparagraph (1); or - (b) direct that - - (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R2 000; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10 000; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+(2) The accounting officer may, in writing-

+(a) lower, but not increase, the different threshold values specified in subparagraph (1); or

+- (b) direct that - (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R2 000; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R10 000; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000.

+(3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.